 Homeworld: Haruun Kal

-- Ace Custom: His Jedi starfighter is mostly white with a few red and green markings.
+- Ace Custom: His Jedi starfighter is partially white with a few red and green markings.

 - Action Dad: He is a father figure to fellow High Councillor Depa Billaba and certainly a fierce warrior.

-- Attack Reflector: During the climax of their duel, Mace used his lightsaber to reflect Sidious's own lightning back at him, which melted and scarred the Chancellor's face beyond recognition.
+- Attack Reflector: During the climax of their duel, Mace used his lightsaber to reflect Sidious' own lightning at him, which melted and scarred the Chancellor's face beyond recognition.

 - Bald of Awesome: Mace is bald in addition to being a very powerful Jedi Master that is strong in the Force and a member of the Council.